-The researchers observed, after controlling for the initial refractive error, a decrease in the amblyopic equivalent spherical refractive error at less farsightedness.
+After controlling for the initial refractive error, the researchers observed a decrease in the amblyopic equivalent spherical refractive error at less farsightedness.

 This shift toward emmetropia was associated with ocular alignment, supporting the idea that better motor and sensory fusion promotes emmetropia.

-The desired end point of therapy is spontaneous alternation of fixation or equal visual acuity in both eyes.
+The desired endpoint of therapy is a spontaneous alternation of fixation or equal visual acuity in both eyes.